 White House correspondents who routinely allow the president of the United States to repeat false claims unchallenged should study the footage of how their Dutch counterparts greeted Donald Trump’s new ambassador to the Netherlands on Wednesday.

 Dutch reporters simply ignored a plea from the new U.S. ambassador, Pete Hoekstra, to forget all about the fact that there is video of him lying about their country in 2015.
-In the video, he insisted that parts of the Netherlands have been surrendered to Islamist radicals that supposedly rule over “no-go zones” for non-Muslims, where Dutch politicians have been set on fire.
+In that video, Hoekstra can be seen insisting that parts of the Netherlands have been surrendered to Islamist radicals who supposedly rule over “no-go zones” for non-Muslims — areas where, he said, Dutch politicians have even been set on fire.

 Today Dutch press welcomed @petehoekstra as new ambassador to the Netherlands.
 In 2015 Hoekstra said Dutch"politicians are being burned" (not true).
 The only one who did get burned today is… Hoekstra himself.
 By refusing to answer our questions. pic.twitter.com/Dv2aalbhDP